 Let’s apply this rule to find the directions of the forces acting on two current-carrying wires.

 Suppose two straight wires, and , carrying currents and are parallel to one another, as shown below.

-To determine the direction of the magnetic force on , first, we point the first finger of our right hand in the direction of the magnetic field at (out of the screen).
+To determine the direction of the magnetic force on , first, we point the first finger of our left hand in the direction of the magnetic field at (out of the screen).
 Then, we point our second finger in the direction of the current in (to the right, as per ).

 We can determine the direction of the force on using the same method.

 The magnetic field direction at due to is into the screen, as indicated below.

 We then use Fleming’s left-hand rule again, pointing the first finger of our left hand into the screen, and pointing the second finger of that hand to the right.
 The thumb now points in the direction of the force on , which is upward.

 It is generally true that when parallel wires carry currents in the same direction, the forces on the wires are attractive, as shown below.

 Note that if the magnitudes of the currents and are the same, the net magnetic field midway between the two wires is zero.